NVIDIA-AI-IOT/scene-text-recognition/README.md

 ```

 #### Dockerfile
-1. Make sure docker is setup correctly on the jetson as directed [here](https://gitlab-master.nvidia.com/dustinf/jetson-voice#docker-daemon-configuration).
-Nvidia should be the default docker runtime daemon.
+1. Make sure docker is setup correctly on the jetson as directed [here](https://github.com/dusty-nv/jetson-containers#docker-default-runtime).
+Specifically, read the "Docker Default Runtime" section and make sure Nvidia is the default docker runtime daemon.

 2. Build the dockerfile
     ```